 The writing hand is three words into writing this first sentence—’I drank whisky…’—when the other hand clenches her fingers tighter and the writing hand can’t budge.
 The editor says to the creator, ‘Now, that’s not nice, the whiskey and stuff.
 Don’t let people know that.
 I have a better idea: ‘Last night, I had a nice cup of warmed milk and then went to bed at nine o’clock.’
 Write that.
 Go ahead.
 I’ll loosen my grip so you can.”
 (Chapter 1: Wild Mind)

-We talked about the notion of separating creator from editor here, but I wanted to add some commentary about how to divide the creative process into “right-brain” (creative) and “left-brain” (critical) phases.
+We talked about the notion of separating creator from editor here, but I wanted to add some commentary about how to write fast by dividing the creative process into “right-brain” (creative) and “left-brain” (critical) phases.

 - Right-brain: brainstorming, outlining, drafting.